hkmshb/jobscrapper/docs/how-to/docker.md

 # syntax
 docker volume rm <volume-name>

-# to delete the docker volume associated with database service for this setup
+# to delete the docker volume associated with the database service for this setup
 docker volume rm djpgp-database_data
 ```

 Line `9` in the compose file names the volume associated with the `database` service on line
 `28`.
 Lines `8 to 7` defines the volume to be created by `docker-compose`.
 For more details
-on working with docker volumes [see](https://docs.docker.com/storage/volumes/).
+on working with docker volumes [see this page](https://docs.docker.com/storage/volumes/).